-By shortly pressing the SET button four times, with help from the VOL/SEL rotary knob the lowering of the volume level ("mute") for receptions on the standby frequency (when having dual watch active) can be controlled.
+By briefly pressing the SET button four times, the volume level ("mute") for reception on the standby frequency (when having dual watch active) will be lowered, and can be controlled by the VOL/SEL rotary knob.
 This allows acoustic distinction between both frequencies.

-For further information about the dual watch mode see 0.
+For further information about the dual watch mode see chapter 2.8.